dctime/signals/issues.md

 need input 1 and input 2 models (4)

 Signal Operation Block output will be pulled to zero when output and one of the input connected to each other and the wire between the two updates.
 Requires a new block that provides stable feedback loop.
+(5)

-Const Signal Block and Operation block has a lot of functionalities that are the same
+Const Signal Block and Operation block has a lot of functionalities that are the same, use inheritance

+Let signal wire have a "no signal" state in signal information (7)

+Replace GROUND signal with no signal (8)

+Source should not output if the target signal wire has higher signal value.
+Use Forcefully to bypass